-A Linux Administrator should be able to read and understand the various types of messages that are generated by all Linux systems in order to troubleshoot an issue.
-These messages, called logs, are initiated by Linux and the applications running on it.
-Linux continuously creates, stores and recycles these logs through various configuration files, programs, commands, and daemons.
+A Linux Administrator should be able to read and understand the various types of messages generated by all Linux systems to troubleshoot an issue.
+These messages, named logs, are initiated by Linux and the applications running on it.
+Linux continuously creates, stores, and recycles these logs through various configuration files, programs, commands, and daemons.
 If you know how to read these files and make optimal use of the various commands we will mention in this tutorial, you can troubleshoot your issues like a pro!

 It is important to note that Linux keeps its log files in the /var/log directory in text format.

 Viewing System Logs on Ubuntu